eushaun/ollama-webui-docker/README.md

 ### tunnel
 - **Image**: `cloudflare/cloudflared:latest`
 - **Function**: Provides a secure tunnel to the web UI via Cloudflare, enhancing remote access security.
+    - To create a tunnel, [follow these steps from Cloudflare to create an account and tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/)
+    - You will need to take note of the token key and replace them in your `.env` file i.e. token=blah
-- **Note**: We are using the demo mode by default, so the URL will change each time you restart unless you create an account with cloudflare
+- **Note**: (for demo mode) The URL will change each time you restart unless you create an account with cloudflare.

+### watchtower
+- **Image**: `containrrr/watchtower`
+- **Function**: Automatically pulls latest version and updates above docker services

 ## Configuration and Deployment